 The Seattle-Perugia Sister City Association (SPSCA) is excitedly and ambitiously moving forward with our Migration Project to continue SPSCA’s mission of cultural and artistic exchange.
 In 2022, our goal is to send 5 Seattle artists to Perugia, Italy to exhibit their artwork alongside 5 perugini artists at the Palazzo della Penna Museum.
 And we need your help!

 The objective for the artists from both cities is to create artwork that stimulates reflection on the concept of Migration.
-The Seattle artists will be selected by an international jury based on their submissions to CaFÉ, an online application and adjudication system for the arts.
+The Seattle artists will be selected by an international jury based on their submissions to CaFÉ, an online application and adjudication system for the arts (it is anticipated the Call for Artists will be posted in autumn 2021).
 The project offers artists in both cities an opportunity to create artwork that stimulates reflection on the concept of Migration, so vivid now in our lives—migration as fact or metaphor—of humans, animals, plants, ideas, feelings, energies, etc.

 Photo credit Palazzo della Penna, poesia trovata - tuqui.it